BRCAChallenge/brca-exchange/website/content/help_research.md

 #### URL (ENIGMA)
 URL listing the variant.
 From ENIGMA.

 * * * * * * * * * * *

+## Transcript Visualization

+The transcript visualization depicts a reference transcript of the gene (either BRCA1 or BRCA2) on which the current variant occurs.
+The gene  is drawn as a series of exons with intervening introns.
+Note that exons are drawn proportionally to their actual size, while introns are drawn at a fixed width.

+The gene is shown in full at the top of the visualization, with the exons/introns in which the variant lies (a.k.a. the area of interest) highlighted in yellow.
+The area of interest is shown zoomed-in below the full depiction, but otherwise contains the same information.

+The variant's modifications to the reference transcript are depicted in three colored regions:
+- changed bases (depicted in lime green)
+- deletions (depicted in red with cross-hatched black lines)
+- insertions (depicted in blue)

+In addition to the variant itself, the visualization displays other regions of interest, such as donor and acceptor sites and critical functional domains.
+These regions' visibilities can be toggled individually via the checkboxes below the transcript.

+The critical functional domains each contain a set of subdomains (e.g. the "ring" subdomain for the ENIGMA Consortium-identified domains).
+Clicking the label for a subdomain will display the corresponding subdomain in an animated outline to help distinguish it.
+Clicking again on the label will disable the outline, as will clicking another subdomain.

+* * * * * * * * * * *

 ## Downloading Variant Data